 With a managed WordPress account, you are very likely to share your server with fewer hosting customers, compared to a shared hosting account.

-Managed WordPress hosting is optimized to run WordPress as fast as possible.
+Managed WordPress hosting uses software and hardware optimized to run WordPress as fast as possible.

 - Third-party advertisement systems